Fleas & How to Control them

 To successfully get rid of fleas, you need to carry out a comprehensive flea treatment, which includes a range of actions and requires a number of different products.
 PestXpert has a range of products to provide excellent flea control.

-- The first step in controlling fleas in the home is to use the Pro-Fogger total release aerosol.
+The first step in controlling fleas in the home is to use the Pro-Fogger total release aerosol.
 Release one aerosol per room to provide complete coverage.
-The unique formulation uses two actives to penetrate pupae and eggs to maximise control.
+The unique formulation uses three actives to penetrate pupae and eggs to maximise control.
 The stabilising stand ensures the aerosol does not fall over in use.
 Ensure all safety instructions are read before use.
 For non-carpeted rooms, instead of a flea bomb you may want to consider a perimeter spray (also spray in any cracks in the floor boards).

 Check out our blog articles for more information